Sufyaan-Kazi/SBoot-Cities-Service/README.md

 Note: This is a FORK of https://github.com/cf-platform-eng/spring-boot-cities - in time I will do a pull request!

+###Can I get some metrics!
+....actuator ...

+###How is data loaded!
+....flyway or hibernate, choice is yours ...

 ###Wait, I want a GUI!
 There is a separate application which can be used as a GUI to consume the data deleivred by this Microservice here: https://github.com/skazi-pivotal/spring-boot-cities-ui or feel free to write your own, using that as a guide.